Strategy11/formidable-forms/readme.txt

 = 4.11.04 =
 * New: The first field with an error will now automatically get focus when an entry is submitted for better accessibility and improved user experience.
-* Fix: The reply to value of an email would default to the admin email instead of the from email when a shortcode with an empty result was used.
+* Fix: The reply to value would default to the admin email instead of the from setting when a shortcode with an empty result was used.
 * Fix: When switching between the dropdown and text lookup types, the watch lookup option did not properly toggle back on.
 * Fix: The autocomplete page dropdown was not consistent with other styles.

 = 4.11.03 =
-* New: Name fields now work in the To and From settings for email actions.
+* New: Name fields now work in the To and From settings.
 * Fix: Images were not properly loading when styles were loading via an AJAX request.
 * Fix: Zeros were not appearing in the entries list for repeaters.